 But what movies meet the metal grade?
 Which ones would you be able to put on the back of your battle vest?
-Also — a tip of the horns to Mike “McBeardo” McPadden’s evil and doom filled time, Heavy Metal Movies, available at https://www.bazillionpoints.com/shop/heavy-metal-movies-by-mike-mcbeardo-mcpadden/
+Also — a tip of the horns to Mike “McBeardo” McPadden’s evil and doom filled tome, Heavy Metal Movies.

 The kids come back at their parents with knives, just like Charley claimed they would, like Tony running over his dad (Vincent Pastore of The Sopranos) with a car, another kid shoots his dad in the face and one gets her best friend to hump her father to death (one of these deaths is not like the other).
 Even virginal Julie goes astray, killing her lecherous stepfather and Moorhouse’s ex-girlfriend before transforming into a creature that I can only describe as a snaggletoothed fetal pig that makes cat noises.